Skip to content

 max_tool_calls_from_history: null # Limit tool call messages replayed from history (null = no limit)

-show_tool_calls: true # Default: true (show tool call details inline in responses)
+show_tool_calls: true # Default: true (show tool details inline; hidden mode still allows generic worker warmup copy)

 worker_tools: null # Default: null (tool names to route through workers; null = use MindRoom's default routing policy, [] = disable)